By Andrew Ngo, Principal Engineer, PEAKURBAN

 - One contractor shared their insights with regards to the current State infrastructure spend levels being relatively low which has limited impacts on material supply.
 However, they are anticipating a ramping up of infrastructure projects in the northern corridor in 2021 which is likely to place some pressure on gravel pricing and supply costs in this corridor at that time.

-So, whilst activity is high you would generally expect rates to rise or trend upwards significantly.
-This doesn’t appear to be the case as many contractors are still concerned about order books post COVID and a ‘new’ normal is established.
-Contractors pricing will remain competitive as they seek to ‘lock in’ on good projects, with good clients and engineers.
+With high current workloads, you would generally expect rates to rise or trend upwards significantly.
+In our view this is not being experienced as many contractors are still concerned about order books post COVID and what the ‘new normal” might look like.
+It’s our view that Contractors pricing will remain competitive as they seek to ‘lock in’ on good projects, with good clients and good engineers.
 Having approvals in hand before site works commence and preferably with tender, will take out scheduling risk and provide for more efficient, sharper prices.